Showcasing activism

 Has a dementia activist touched your life?

-Has a dementia activist touched your life and inspired you to do something on behalf of others, no matter how small?
+Earlier this year, we asked our members if a dementia activist had touched their life and inspired them to do something on behalf of others, no matter how small.

-We want to shine a light on people who, inspired by the dementia activism of others, have done something to help people affected by young onset dementia.
+We wanted to shine a light on people who, inspired by the dementia activism of others, have done something to help people affected by young onset dementia.

 Dementia activists are people who: